booth-algo/RISC-V-T24/docs/personal_statements/noam_statement.md

 ## What I would do differently

-Overall, I believe we worked great as a team, and I am proud of the work we produced in such a short time.
-I believe every team members feels they contributed to the team and learned a lot from the project
+Overall, I believe we worked well as a team, and I am proud of the work we produced in such a short time.
+I feel that every team member contributed to the project and learned a lot.
+However, as mentioned above, if we were to collaborate again on a RISC-V CPU design, I would ensure a more thorough understanding of the overall hardware needed for the implementation.
+Finally, it was tricky to split tasks and assign them individually since an individual's contribution would impact everyone else's progress.
+Nonetheless, the team collaboration was great and flowed effortlessly.